Mikxus/Mikxus/README.md

 <h2 align="left">Hi there!</h2>
-<p3 align="left">Hi there!
-I’m a student who loves to tinker with code and explore new technologies.
-My public repositories include projects such as <a href="https://www.github.com/Mikxus/rISR">rISR</a> and <a href="https://www.github.com/Mixkus/SubEffects">SubEffects</a>.
+<p3 align="left">I’m a student who loves to tinker with code and researching how things really work.
+My public repositories include projects such as <a href="https://www.github.com/Mikxus/rISR">rISR</a> and <a href="https://www.github.com/Mikxus/SubEffects">SubEffects</a>.
 I’m passionate about audio visualization and exploring the potential of microcontrollers.
 When I’m not coding, you can find me studying or listening to music.</p3>
 <br></br>

 <div align="center">